jfmengels/elm-review/README.md

 The idea is to improve your Elm source code base, after it passes compilation and [elm-format](https://github.com/avh4/elm-format) has been run on it.

 This packages offers a few rules that you can pick and configure to improve your code base, but you can also create your own rules, to enforce rules specific to your project or team.
 A few cases:
 - You noticed a bad pattern in your codebase, wrote a nice module to handle the pattern better, and want to prevent your team from writing that pattern from now on.
 You can then write a rule to detect that pattern and have it suggest using your module instead.
-If you don't, you need to communicate this well to all your
+If you don't, you need to communicate this well to all your teammates, but there is no way to prevent the bad pattern from occurring again.
-  - When using the [core HTML package](https://package.elm-lang.org/packages/elm/html/latest/), you may style your tags using the [style function](https://package.elm-lang.org/packages/elm/html/latest/Html-Attributes#style).
-When using [elm-css](https://package.elm-lang.org/packages/rtfeldman/elm-css), you probably want to avoid using that function (or the core HTML package altogether) and can write a rule for it.
-- You published a library in the Elm package registry, and notice some pitfalls that users can fall in, that all your research for a better API do not prevent.
-You can then publish a separate package (or even in the same package) with rules preventing those pitfalls, should the user use `elm-lint` in their project.
 - You often notice that strings in your codebase contain very common typos, or bad use of punctuation (like a missing space after `;`).
 - You have one module in your codebase which centralizes some data used accross the application (the paths to all the images, a list of all the available colors, ...), but you keep finding new definitions of that data accross the codebase.
+- You published a library in the Elm package registry, and notice some pitfalls that users can fall in, that all your research for a better API does not prevent.
+You can then publish a separate package with rules preventing those pitfalls, should the user use `elm-lint` in their project.

 When solving a problem, a good API is a usually a better solution than writing a linter rule.
 But in some cases, even if you've written a good API, nothing prevents teammates or yourself from falling in the same unwanted patterns as before, especially when dealing with primitive values or constructs.